pritamqu/pritamqu.github.io/index.md

 <hr>

 <mark class="red">
 I am on the job market for full-time roles.
-Please do not hesitate to reach out if you have a suitable opportunity.
+Please do not hesitate to reach out if you have a suitable opportunity. <a title="Contact me" href="mailto:pritam.sarkar@queensu.ca" target="_blank">Contact me</a>
 </mark>

 - [Dec 23] **2** papers got accepted in **AAAI** 2024.